Wihtwara

 Wihtwara (Wihtware or Wihtsætan) were the Early Medieval inhabitants of the Isle of Wight, a 147 sqmi island off the south coast of England.
 Writers such as Bede attribute their origin to Jutes who migrated to the island during the Anglo-Saxon settlement of Britain.
 They formed an independent kingdom at points in the Early Middle Ages, with their last king Arwald dying as the last heathen Anglo-Saxon king.
-After this point, the island was controlled from Great Britain.
+After this point, the island became a part of Wessex and later England.

 Name

 The term Wihtware translates from Old English as "the people of the Isle of Wight", with the suffix -ware denoting a people group, as in Cantware ("the people of Kent").
 In the Old English translation of Bede's work, the term Wihtsætan is used instead, possibly as it was the more common name by which the group was known at the time of writing.
 It has been suggested that the suffixes -sæta and -ware may have had a slight semantic difference, with the latter being used more for political purposes and in reference to groups with a fixed location.
 Consequently, the loss of political independence of the Wihtware may have led to a change over time in name.
 Other synonyms include Uictuarii and possibly Wihtgara, a group mentioned in the Tribal Hidage as having 800 hides of land.